-ADVANCED MACHINING CENTERS 1B...prepares the learner to: create programs using Mastercam software, post process Mastercam program and down load into control, set up and prove out program on CNC machine, operate program on CNC machine, create programs using G&M codes, load programinto control, setup and prove out program, and operate program on CNC machining center.
+ADVANCED MACHINING CENTERS 1B...addresses how it is very important to create and edit G&M code for CNC machining centers.
+Advanced Machining Centers 1B prepares the learner to create G&M code programs, load program into control, set up and prove out program, and operate your program on CNC machining center.
+You will be creating programs for face milling, end milling, and hole producing.
 PREREQUISITE: 32444302 Advanced Machining Centers 1A